xo28/xo28.github.io/_publications/2025/2025-pub-example-1.md

 ---
-title:          "SelectFormer: Private and Practical Data Selection for Transformers"
+title:          "Selectformer in Data Markets: Privacy-Preserving and Efficient Data Selection for Transformers with Multi-Party Computation"
 date:           2025-01-22 14:00:00 EST
 selected:       true
 pub:            "The Thirteenth International Conference on Learning Representations (ICLR)"